Gas Repairs – DDIY

 There are two different types of gas appliances – Type A and Type B appliances.

 Type A appliances include domestic and light commercial type appliances such cookers, space heaters, central heaters, water heaters, catering equipment and leisure appliances.
 So, when looking to service and repair your gas heater, be sure it’s done by a licensed Type A Gasfitter.

 Look out for the licence/s below when choosing a gasfitter to carry out the work.
-Check that they are qualified to carry out Type A appliance servicing.
+Check they are qualified to carry out Type A appliance servicing.

 Further information about heating your home safely with gas is available on our website.